ByZNexus/Fortnite-Versions/README.md

 ## Welcome to the universal page for Fortnite Version !

+## I've apparently only noticed just now, but Epic Games has took down my builds under DMCA on the 24th February.
+Thanks Epic, you guys are a**holes <3

 ## [ByZNexus](https://www.youtube.com/@ByZNexu5) owns this, please consider supporting by subscribing :)

 # Downloads